cristianecarneiro/sql-data-base-building/README.md

 ## Intro and Objectives

 The goal of this project is to build a database from several 'dirty' CSV files.
 I was given six 'dirty' CSV files with no further context.
 The objective was to create a MySQL database for a VHS rental store that is already operational, i.e., with existing operational data.
 To achieve this, I cleaned all the files, structured them according to their interrelations, and loaded them into a MySQL database.
+Lastly, I have built some queries to get relevant insights from the data.

 ## Output